-- Includes meetings of Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Subcommittees and Ad Hoc meetings of two or more members. - ^ Advertisement is published in the Thursday edition prior to 21 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Meeting; document is delivered to library. - # Advertisement is published in the Thursday edition prior to 45 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting; document is delivered to library
+- Includes meetings of Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Subcommittees and Ad Hoc meetings of two or more members. - ^ Advertisement is published in the Thursday edition of the Gainesville Sun and Guardian at least prior to 21 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Meeting; advertisement is published in The Independent Florida Alligator on the first day of University of Florida Summer A Session; and document is delivered to library. - [#] Advertisement is published in the Thursday edition prior to 45 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting; document is delivered to library

-\Emergency Notice
+Emergency Notice